12 Small Red Japanese Maple Varieties

 Shaina Japanese Maple

 Shaina was found as a witch’s broom on the Japanese Maple Bloodgood.
-From its parent, it gets its brightly colored leaves and other family traits, but it is also very small in size.
+From its parent, it gets its brightly colored leaves and other family traits, but it is also tiny in size.

 After ten years in the garden, it will be about 2 feet tall and about the same width.
-The growth rate is very slow making it suitable for almost any type of cultivation.
+The slow growth rate makes it suitable for almost any type of cultivation.
 The crown is upright at a young age but expands over time.

 The leaves are deeply dissected and consist of several narrow lobes.
 The leaf size is slightly smaller than that of the parent plant.
 The color is bright red in the spring but darkens over time.
 In fall, the foliage turns bright red with a slight terracotta hue.